predetermined/aqua/README.md

   return "Hello, World!";
 });
 ```
 Yes, that's it.
-Every else should work as you are used to. :)
+Everything else should work as you are used to. :)